Who we are

 We are delighted that the following organisations are part of our network as affiliates:

-Campaign Against Arms Trade, Campaign For Nuclear Disarmament, Centre for Feminist Foreign Policy, Conciliation Resources, Forces Watch, International Alert, Movement for the Abolition of War, Oxford Research Group, Peace Direct, Quaker Peace And Social Witness, Quaker Asylum and Refugee Network, Saferworld, Scientists for Global Responsibility, United Nations Association – UK, War on Want.
+Campaign Against Arms Trade, Campaign For Nuclear Disarmament, Centre for Feminist Foreign Policy, Conciliation Resources, Forces Watch, International Alert, Medact, Movement for the Abolition of War, Northern Friends Peace Board, Oxford Research Group, Peace Direct, Quaker Peace And Social Witness, Quaker Asylum and Refugee Network, Saferworld, Scientists for Global Responsibility, United Nations Association – UK, War on Want.

-Our work also benefits substantially from the active participation of academics from the universities of Bradford, Coventry, Kent and Oxford Brookes.
+Our work also benefits substantially from the active participation of academics from the universities of Bradford, Coventry, Kent, LSE, Oxford Brookes and York.

 Rethinking Security was formerly known as the Ammerdown Group, taking its name from the Ammerdown Centre, where the network has met to review and plan its work.

 The Rethinking Security Council is responsible for developing the overall vision and strategy of our work.
 The Steering Group, which is drawn from the Council, is responsible for overseeing operational decisions based on the strategy.
 The Coordinator is responsible for coordinating day to day activities.
 Rethinking Security is grateful to Saferworld for acting as the organisational host.

 Council members: Jo Baker, Marigold Bentley, Ivan Campbell, Paul Clifford, Teresa Dumasy, Julian Egan, Ann Feltham, Simon Fisher, Diana Francis, David Gee, Kate Hudson, Neil Jarman, Judith Large, Richard Reeve, Andrew Rigby, Lucy Roberts, Paul Rogers, Patricia Sellick, Bridget Walker.